 Wellness Services has the most up to date information on testing, including links to testing options in our local community.
-On-campus testing is limited to current students and employees.
-Students who are symptomatic may contact wellness services for testing options.
+On-campus testing is limited to current students.
+Students who are symptomatic may contact wellness services or Campus Safety for rapid tests.

 Employees who are symptomatic should be tested off campus.

 What should I do if I think I might have COVID-19?

 Before going to your health care clinic or Wellness Services, call your health care professional.
 If you are a member of faculty or staff, this means your local health care professional.
 Students can reach out to Wellness Services.

 What should I do if I am not feeling well?

 Employees: In short, stay home.
 It is especially critical that employees do not report to campus while they are experiencing respiratory symptoms such as fever, cough, shortness of breath, sore throat, runny or stuffy nose, body aches, headache, chills, or fatigue.
 Employees can work remotely or use sick leave.
 If an employee’s sick leave balance is exhausted, vacation time or personal days may also be utilized.

 Students: Email or call Wellnessservices@lawrence.edu or call campus safety after hours.
 Minimize your contacts until you are able to speak with Wellness services.

 What if someone in my immediate household falls ill or tests positive?